 Parenting is a tough job.
-Parenting is probably one of the toughest jobs you will ever have.
-It would be nice if kids came with an instruction manual but, unfortunately that is not the case.
-Of course there is always the advice of others, sometimes wanted and sometimes unwanted and often conflicting.
+Parenting is probably one of the most difficult jobs you will ever have.
+It would be nice if kids came with an instruction manual but, unfortunately, that is not the case.
+Of course, there is always the advice of others, sometimes wanted and sometimes unwanted and often conflicting.
 Fortunately, there is one online resource where parents can turn to at any time for everything about children and parenting: The Manitoba Parent Zone.

-ManitobaParentZone.ca also lists the programs, supports and strategies available to you in your community through community partners and the province of Manitoba.
+ManitobaParentZone.ca also lists the programs and supports, and strategies available to you in your community through community partners and the province of Manitoba.

-Visit the Manitoba Parent Zone for the latest in parenting a child development resources.
+Visit the Manitoba Parent Zone for the latest in parenting and child development resources.